 Physical Therapy Treatment for Back Pain

 Treatment of conditions like lower back pain can be challenging at times.
 It's always better to get early treatment for back pain to avoid further complications.
 Most back pain can be resolved by manual treatment.
 We incorporate exercises, stretches as well as techniques for supporting your lumbar to strengthen your structure and keep you balanced.
-Our highly skilled Physical Therapy experts at Optimum Rehab Physical Therapy in Wall Street, Upper East Side, Astoria, New York City uses advanced technology to help you regain your health.
+Our highly skilled Physical Therapy experts at Optimum Rehab Physical Therapy in New York City, Wall Street and Astoria, Queens uses advanced technology to help you regain your health.
 Our center for early intervention of back pain in Wall Street, NYC provide programs that help you lead a pain-free life.